Terms & conditions (Flights-only bookings)

 We assume no responsibility for making connections.

-Thomson Airways or such other Carrier as is indicated in your booking is your designated carrier and its Condition of Carriage shall apply to your carriage.
-In exceptional circumstances your Carrier may change however the Condition of Carriage of Thomson Airways shall continue to apply to your journey.
+TUI or such other Carrier as is indicated in your booking is your designated carrier and its Condition of Carriage shall apply to your carriage.
+In exceptional circumstances your Carrier may change however the Condition of Carriage of TUI shall continue to apply to your journey.
 If this happens we will inform you as soon as possible and no later than at check-in for your flight (or boarding if it is a connecting flight without check-in).

 It is a condition of your booking that you and all other members of your party, including infants and children, are adequately insured.
 We can't accept responsibility for any loss that you or anyone travelling on your booking suffers if the individual isn't adequately insured.
 For travel to Cuba, you need to show proof of medical insurance before you can enter the country.